 All access to the serial console is currently logged in the boot diagnostics logs of the virtual machine.
 Access to these logs are owned and controlled by the Azure virtual machine administrator.

-Use serial console with a screen reader
+Use the serial console with a screen reader

 |The VM is in a stopped deallocated state.
-Start the VM and retry the serial console connection.||Virtual machine must be in a started state to access the serial console|
+Start the VM and retry the serial console connection.||The VM must be in a started state to access the serial console.|

-|You do not have the required permissions to use this VM the serial console.
-Ensure you have at least VM Contributor role permissions.||Serial console access requires certain permission to access.
-See access requirements for details|
+|You do not have the required permissions to use this VM with the serial console.
+Ensure you have at least Virtual Machine Contributor role permissions.||The serial console access requires certain permissions.
+For more information, see Prerequisites.|

 |Web socket is closed or could not be opened.||You may need to whitelist

-|A 'Forbidden' response was encountered when accessing this VM's boot diagnostic storage account.||Ensure that boot diagnostics does not have an account firewall.
-An accessible boot diagnostic storage account is necessary for serial console to function.|
+|A "Forbidden" response was encountered when accessing this VM's boot diagnostic storage account.||Ensure that boot diagnostics doesn't have an account firewall.
+An accessible boot diagnostic storage account is necessary for the serial console to function.|

-|Hitting enter after the connection banner does not show a log in prompt||Please see this page: Hitting enter does nothing.
-This may happen if you are running a custom VM, hardened appliance, or GRUB config that causes Linux to fail to properly connect to the serial port.|
+|Pressing Enter after the connection banner does not cause a sign-in prompt to be displayed.||For more information, see Hitting enter does nothing.
+This issue can occur if you're running a custom VM, hardened appliance, or GRUB config that causes Linux to fail to properly connect to the serial port.|

-|Serial console text only takes up a portion of the screen size (often after using a text editor)||Serial consoles do not support negotiating about window size (RFC 1073), which means that there will be no SIGWINCH signal sent to update screen size and the VM will have no knowledge of your terminal's size.
-We recommend instaling xterm or some other similar utility that gives you the 'resize' command.
-Running 'resize' will fix this.|
+|Serial console text only takes up a portion of the screen size (often after using a text editor).||Serial consoles do not support negotiating about window size (RFC 1073), which means that there will be no SIGWINCH signal sent to update screen size and the VM will have no knowledge of your terminal's size.
+Install xterm or a similar utility to provide you with the

-|Pasting very long strings does not work||Serial console limits the length of strings pasted into the terminal to 2048 characters.
-This is to prevent overwhelming the serial port bandwidth.|
+|Pasting long strings doesn't work.||The serial console limits the length of strings pasted into the terminal to 2048 characters to prevent overloading the serial port bandwidth.|

 Frequently asked questions